Londa-mas/fgl-jse-portfolio-optimisation/README.md

 ### **B. Proposed Extension: Centrality-Regularized GMV**

 While the original FGL framework effectively identifies idiosyncratic risk, it treats all idiosyncratic connections with a uniform entry-wise penalty.
-Our extension, the Topological-Robust FGL (TR-FGL), introduces structural risk regularization into the optimization.
+Our extension, the Topologically Regularised FGL (TR-FGL), introduces structural risk regularization into the optimization.

 We hypothesize that certain assets act as 'idiosyncratic hubs' - structural anchors in the market that facilitate volatility contagion.
 To mitigate this, we augment the Global Minimum Variance (GMV) objective with a linear penalty based on Eigenvector Centrality ($c_i$):